reduxjs/redux/docs/faq/DesignDecisions.md

 <a id="combineReducers-limitations"></a>
 ### Why doesn't `combineReducers` include a third argument with the entire state when it calls each reducer?

-`combineReducers` is deliberately opinionated to encourage splitting reducer logic by domain.
+`combineReducers` is opinionated to encourage splitting reducer logic by domain.
 As stated in [Beyond `combineReducers`](../recipes/reducers/BeyondCombineReducers.md),`combineReducers` is deliberately limited to handle a single common use case: updating a state tree that is a plain Javascript object by delegating the work of updating each slice of state to a specific slice reducer.

-It's not immediately obvious what a potential third argument should be: the entire state tree, some callback function, some other part of the state tree, etc. If `combineReducers` doesn't fit your use case, consider using libraries like [combineSectionReducers](https://github.com/ryo33/combine-section-reducers) or [reduceReducers](https://github.com/acdlite/reduce-reducers) for other options with deeply nested reducers and reducers that require access to the global state.
+It's not immediately obvious what a potential third argument to each reducer should be: the entire state tree, some callback function, some other part of the state tree, etc. If `combineReducers` doesn't fit your use case, consider using libraries like [combineSectionReducers](https://github.com/ryo33/combine-section-reducers) or [reduceReducers](https://github.com/acdlite/reduce-reducers) for other options with deeply nested reducers and reducers that require access to the global state.

 If none of the published utilities solve your use case, you can always write a function yourself that does just exactly what you need.